eh8/chenglab/README.md

 installer](https://zero-to-nix.com/start/install).
 On Linux, it will prepare your system by partitioning drives and mounting them.

-> Be sure to carefully and fully examine this repository before deploying on
+> [!WARNING] These configuration files are tailored for me.
+Be sure to carefully
-> your own systems!
+> examine this repository if you deploy onto your own machines.

 ## Useful commands